sharpmonks/paymentFilter/README.md

 # Maintainer

-If you have ideas for improvements or find bugs, please send them to sharpmonks.official@gmail.com, with SharpMonks_PaymentFilter as part of the subject line.
+If you have ideas for improvements or find bugs, submit here: https://github.com/sharpmonks/paymentFilter/issues

+Create pull requests and I'll review them to approve for merge.
 # License

 This module is licensed under OSL-3.0